- 4ft x 6ft (122cm x 152cm)

 Painted during Awaken the Dawn at the Gardens in Vista, CA.

 As he told me about the song and the dream that it'd been written from, he explained some of the symbols significant to the First Nations peoples, that they specifically paint upon their warhorses.
 First was the circle on the face of the horses, which symbolized having sight on the battlefield above their enemies.
-Second and just as vital was the red handprint used specifically on the chest of their horses.
+Second, and just as vital, was the red handprint used specifically on the chest of their horses.
 This symbolized the warrior's declaration that he has killed his enemies with his own hand.
-In this extraordinary man's dream was Jesus telling him that on the horses the handprints were His and in His own blood.
+In this extraordinary man's dream was Jesus telling him that the handprints on the horses were His and in His own blood.
 Jesus is killing His enemies with His own hand.
 Wow.
 Selah.

 If you are interested in the original kindly email inquiry to Hi@jenniferquan.art